KDugg84/CI-Hiking-And-Biking-MS1-GP/README.md

 * [Gitpod](https://www.gitpod.io/) the vast majority of my time was spent inside GitPod's VSCode Cloud IDE.
 * CDNs [Cloudflare](https://www.cloudflare.com/en-gb/learning/what-is-cloudflare/) and [JsDelivr](https://www.jsdelivr.com/) were used for Font Awesome icons CSS minified and Bootstrap 5.3 minified.
 * Free [Online Image Editor](https://www.online-image-editor.com/) was used to crop and resize some of the images used in the project.
+* [Am I Responsive](https://ui.dev/amiresponsive) To create the responsive banner of devices.

 <h2>Testing</h2>